jp2321/dl4cv_dev/slides/chapter3_01_neural_networks.md

 <img src="vl2/neural_network.png" alt="This image is in /static" width="70%">

-Source: Raschka & Mirjalili, 2019
+Source: Raschka & Mirjalili (2019)

 Note: A neural network is a combination of neurons.
 These neurons are combined in multiple layers, whereas each neuron from a layer l is connected to all neurons in the following layer.
 The input of the layer l is the weighted combination of the neurons of the previous layer l-1 plus a bias (Raschka & Mirjalili, 2019).
-A network in it purest form has an input layer, one hidden layer and one output layer.
-We call networks deep, when there are multiple hidden layers.
-For each layer we can use a specific activation function applied in all neurons.
+A network in its purest form has an input layer, one hidden layer, and one output layer.
+We call networks deep when there are multiple hidden layers.
+For each layer, we can use a specific activation function applied in all neurons.

 ---